haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 6. Make a visualization to show the ring rail line.
 Show on your map: where the railway is underground, which stations are new and whatever else you find convenient.
 	- Use categorized symobology to show the different types of railway and stations
 	- Don't forget to add a basemap for reference (hint: Use one that contrasts with the data)
-	- Optionally you can add labels to the stations
+	- Optionally you can add labels to the stations either by digitizing or editing one of the ring rail line features (there’s multiple features with same information).
+The dataset still contains some extra features, you can keep them for visualization or delete them, as you wish.
+You can see the route in the Ring Rail Line Brochure PDF (see Moodle).

+5. Make a visualization to show the ring rail line.
+Show on your map: where the railway is underground, which stations are new and whatever else you find convenient.
+You can use data you have from previous exercises (e.g. sea -layer).

 ---